-- a.
-Attempt to contact the members no more than three (3) calendar days after receiving notification of a reassessment trigger.
-If an ICC Care Coordinators is unable to make contact with the member within three (3) calendar days of a reassessment trigger, the ICC Care Coordinator must document in the member's case file all efforts made to contact the member.
-ICC Care Coordinator must continue brief contact with members have experienced a reassessment trigger as long as deemed necessary by the care team before they revert back to the routine contact requirement. - 2.
-Contact the member's Primary Care Provider (PCP) within one (1) month of ICC assignment, no less than once a month thereafter, or more often if required by the member's circumstances, to ensure integration of care. - 3.
+- 2. Contact the member's Primary Care Provider (PCP) within one (1) month of ICC assignment, no less than once a month thereafter, or more often if required by the member's circumstances, to ensure integration of care. - 3.
+UHA will actively engage ICC members in accessing and managing appropriate preventive, remedial and supportive care and services to reduce the use of avoidable emergency department visits and hospital admissions. - 4.
 Facilitate communication between and among behavioral and physical health services providers regarding member progress and health status, test results, lab reports, medications, and other health care information when necessary to promote optimal outcomes and reduce risks, duplication of services, or errors.
-This communication shall provide an interdisciplinary, integrative and holistic care update, including a description of clinical interventions being utilized and member's progress towards goals. - 4.
-UHA will ensure a member's DHS area Agency on Aging (AAA)/ Aging and People with Disabilities (APD), Office of Developmental Disability Services, long term care or LTSS CMs have a direct method to contact the members intensive care coordination team. - 5.
-UHA will ensure that the number of members who are assigned to each ICC Care Coordinator does not exceed each ICC Care Coordinator's capacity to meet all the intensive care coordination needs of such assigned members. - 6.
+This communication shall provide an interdisciplinary, integrative and holistic care update, including a description of clinical interventions being utilized and member's progress towards goals. - 5.
+UHA will ensure a member's DHS area Agency on Aging (AAA)/ Aging and People with Disabilities (APD), Office of Developmental Disability Services, long term care or LTSS CMs have a direct method to contact the members intensive care coordination team. - 6.
+UHA ensures the number of members who are assigned to each ICC Care Coordinator does not exceed each ICC Care Coordinator's capacity to meet all the intensive care coordination needs of such assigned members. - 7.
 Convene and facilitate interdisciplinary team meetings monthly, or more frequently, based on need.
-Interdisciplinary team meetings must include the member unless the member declines or the member's participation is determined to be significantly detrimental to the member's health in accordance with OAR 410-141-3865(7)(d).
+Interdisciplinary team meetings must include the member unless the member declines or the member's participation is determined to be significantly detrimental to the member's health in accordance with OAR 410-141-3865(8)(d).
 The CM Coordinator or BH Coordinator is responsible for arranging for the PCP or PCP staff to bring material to the meeting.
 The meetings shall provide a forum to: - a.
 Describe the clinical interventions recommended to the treatment team; - b.
-Create a space for the member to provide feedback on their care, self-reported progress towards their ICC plan goals and their strengths exhibited in between current and prior meeting.
+Create a space for the member to provide feedback on their care, self- reported progress towards their ICC plan goals and their strengths exhibited in between current and prior meeting. - c.
+Identify coordination gaps and strategies to improve care coordination with the member 's service providers; - d.
+Develop strategies to monitor referrals and follow-up for specialty care and routine health care services, including medication monitoring; and - e.
+Align with the member's individual ICC plan. - 8.
+Convening a post-transition meeting of the interdisciplinary team within 14 days of a transition between levels, settings or episodes of care.

-Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultra Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5 5/20/21, 2/24/22